Michigan Merit Exam

 - College Board SAT

-- WorkKeys® job skills assessments in reading, mathematics, and “locating information”
+- WorkKeys® job skills assessments in Applied Mathematics, Graphic Literacy, and Workplace Documents

 - Michigan-developed Science and Social Studies M-STEP

 The MME gives students a free opportunity to take the SAT.
 The SAT is the most widely used college admissions test and covers reading, mathematics, writing and language.
-A good SAT score can also help students attain scholarships.
+Scores on the SAT score are used for scholarship consideration in addition to admission.
 The WorkKeys is a job skills assessment system that helps employers select, hire, train, develop, and retain a high-performance workforce.
-This WorkKeys measures foundational and soft skills and offers specialized assessments to target institutional needs.
-Many businesses ask for WorkKeys results.
+The WorkKeys measures foundational and soft skills and offers specialized assessments to target institutional needs.
 The final part of the MME is the Michigan developed components, known as the M-STEP.
 At the high school level, student in 11th grade are given science and social studies M-STEP exams.

 Zeeland East and West High Schools currently offer the following Advanced Placement Courses:

-AP Biology, AP Calculus, AP Chemistry, AP English Literature, AP English Language, AP Environmental Science, AP Macroeconomics, AP Microeconomics, AP Physics 1, AP Psychology, AP Spanish Language, AP Statistics, AP Studio Art, AP World History, AP US Government, and AP US History.
+AP Biology, AP Calculus, AP Chemistry, AP English Literature, AP English Language, AP Environmental Science, AP Macroeconomics, AP Microeconomics, AP Music Theory, AP Physics 1, AP Psychology, AP Spanish Language, AP Statistics, AP Studio Art, AP World History, AP US Government, and AP US History.

 SAT / ACT